Jim Ananich

-James Ananich (/ˈænənɪk/ AN-ə-nik; born September 20, 1975) is an American politician from the State of Michigan.
-He was a Democratic Party member of the Michigan State Senate from 2013 to 2023, representing the 27th district, which is located in Genesee County and includes the cities Burton, Clio, Flint, Mount Morris and Swartz Creek and the townships of Flint Township, Forest, Genesee, Mount Morris, Richfield, Thetford and Vienna.
+James Ananich (/ˈænənɪk/ AN-ə-nik; born September 20, 1975) is an American politician from Michigan.
+A member of the Democratic Party, he represented the 27th district in the Michigan Senate from 2013 to 2023.
 He was the minority leader from 2015 to 2023.

 Early life

 James "Jim" Ananich was born to James and Susan Ananich as their only child.
 They raised him in Flint.
 His father was Flint City Ombudsman.
-In 1986, Jim's mother died.
-The following year his father resigned as ombudsman to teach policy science at University of Michigan-Flint.
-He attend Flint Central where he played basketball and tennis.
+His mother died in 1986.
+The following year his father resigned as city ombudsman to teach policy science at University of Michigan-Flint.
+Ananich attended Flint Central High School where he played basketball and tennis.

-Ananich attended and graduated in 1998 from Michigan State University with a bachelor's degree in political science and economics and a secondary teaching certificate in social studies.
-He also received a master's degree in Public Administration-Educational Administration from the University of Michigan-Flint.
+Ananich graduated in 1998 from Michigan State University with a bachelor's degree in political science and economics and a secondary teaching certificate in social studies.
+He later received a master's degree in Public Administration-Educational Administration from the University of Michigan-Flint.

 At Michigan State he joined the College Democrats.
-In 1998, he interned with the Michigan Democratic Party then went to work for Senate Minority Leader John Cherry.
+In 1998, he interned with the Michigan Democratic Party then went to work for Senate Minority Leader John D. Cherry Jr..

 From 1998 to 2001, he worked for U.S. Rep. Dale Kildee, D-Flint.
 Until 2000, Ananich worked in Kildee's Washington, DC office.
-In 2000, his dad died thus he returned to Flint and worked out of Kildee's district office.
+In 2000, his father died and he returned to Flint and worked out of Kildee's district office.
 After his 2004 primary loss, he worked for Bob Emerson.

 Ananich met Andrea Abdella at the voting booth.
 Jim and Andrea were wed on November 8, 2003.

 He then became a teacher in the Carman-Ainsworth and Flint Community School Districts from 2005 to 2009 teaching social studies.
 He was later employed by Priority Children as an education coordinator until 2011.